sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/ruby.md

 1. Get the `Authorization` header from the HTTP request.
 2. Create a new `TokenVerifier` instance providing the `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET`.
 This will validate the webhook event to confirm it is actually coming from our LiveKit Server.
 3. Verify the `Authorization` header with the `TokenVerifier`.
-4. Now that we are sure the event is valid, we can the request JSON body to get actual the webhook event.
+4. Now that we are sure the event is valid, we can parse the request JSON body to get the actual webhook event.
 5. Consume the event as you whish.

 <span></span>